Pros and Cons of GAN Evaluation Measures: New Developments: Summary and Conclusion

-Here, I reviewed a number of recently proposed GAN evaluation measures.
-Similar to generative models, evaluation measures are also evolving and improving over time.
-Although some measures such as IS, FID, P\&R, and PPL are relatively more popular than others, objective and comprehensive evaluation of generative models is still an open problem.
-Some directions for future research in GAN evaluation are as follows. \begin{enumerate} \item Prior research has been focused on examining generative models of faces (or scenes containing one or few objects), and relatively less effort has been devoted to assess how good GANs are in generating more complex scenes such as bedrooms, street scenes, and nature scenes. \cite{casanova2020generating} is an early effort in this direction. \item Generative models have been primarily evaluated in terms of the quality and diversity of their generated images.
+\begin{enumerate} \item Prior research has been focused on examining generative models of faces or scenes containing one or few objects.
+Relatively, less effort has been devoted to assess how good GANs are in generating more complex scenes such as bedrooms, street scenes, and nature scenes.
+As an example, \cite{casanova2020generating} is an early effort in this direction. \item Generative models have been primarily evaluated in terms of the quality and diversity of their generated images.
 Other dimensions such as generalization and fairness have been less explored.
 Generalization assessment can provide a deeper look into what generative models learn.
-For example, it can tell how and to what degree models capture compositionality (\eg Does a model generate the right number of paws, nose, eyes, etc for dogs?) and logic (Does a model properly capture physical properties such as gravity, light direction, reflection, and shadow?).
+For example, it can tell how and to what degree models capture compositionality (\eg does a model generate the right number of paws, nose, eyes, etc for dogs?) and logic (does a model properly capture physical properties such as gravity, light direction, reflection, and shadow?).
 Evaluating models in terms of fairness is critical for mitigating the potential risks that may arise at the deployment time and to ensure that a model has the right societal impact. \item An important matter in GAN evaluation is task dependency.
 In other words, how well a generative model works depends on its intended use.
+Sometimes, it might be easier to evaluate a model on downstream tasks when those tasks have a clear target for a given input.
 In some tasks (\eg graphics applications such as image synthesis, image translation, image inpainting, and attribute manipulation) image quality is more important, whereas in some other tasks (\eg generating synthetic data for data augmentation) diversity may weigh more.
-Thus, evaluation metrics should be tailored to the target task. \item Having good evaluation measures is important not only for ranking models but also for diagnosing their errors.
-Reliable GAN evaluation is in particular important in domains where humans are less attuned to discern the quality of samples (\eg medical images).
-An important question thus is whether current evaluation measures generalize across different domains (\ie are domain-agnostic). \item Ultimately, future works should also study how research in evaluating performance of generative models can help mitigate the threat from fabricated content.
+Thus, evaluation metrics should be tailored to the target task.
+It should be note that the representation power of the discriminator or encoder of a GAN does not necessarily reflect its sample quality and diversity. \item Having good evaluation measures is important not only for ranking generative models but also for diagnosing their errors.
+Reliable GAN evaluation is specially important in domains where humans are less attuned to discern the quality of samples (\eg medical images).
+An important question thus is whether current evaluation measures generalize across different domains (\ie are domain-agnostic). \item The degree to which generative models memorize the training data is still unclear.
+A common technique to assess memorization is to look for nearest neighbors.
+It is known that this approach has several shortcomings~\citep{theis2015note,borji2019pros}.
+Motivated by works that study memorization in supervised learning works,~\cite{van2021memorization} proposed new methods to understand and quantify memorization in generative models. \item Ultimately, future works should also study how research in evaluating performance of generative models can help mitigate the threat from fabricated content.
+In this regard, extending works such as~\cite{durall2020watch,wang2020cnn}, conducting benchmarks on standard datasets containing fabricated content, as well as cross-talks between research in GAN evaluation and deep fake detection will lead to advances in these areas.

 \end{enumerate}